flux-capacitor-io/flux-capacitor-io.github.io/README.md

 product.

 All this additional infrastructure is the result of the fact that queries and commands are being pushed to your services.
 What if we would turn this around?
-What if your services would pull in their queries and commands from a and handle them at their own pace?
+What if your services would pull in their queries and commands and handle them at their own pace?
 That simple change would render all the mentioned infrastructure obsolete.
 Moreover, we would break the link between the producer of a request and its responder.
 The producer does not need to know anything about the consumer (location transparency) and vice versa.
 The only thing your application needs to know is what queries or commands it wants to handle.
 Passing requests to another application would become just as easy as passing it to a class within your application.

 With Flux Capacitor this indirect form of communication based on pull instead of push is made very easy.
 We provide your applications a single endpoint, to which your services can both publish and subscribe various types of messages.